 It is a common situation when you are not at your workplace, but need some data urgently.
-In this case, an access through the Internet using a web browser might save you.
+In this case, access through the Internet using a web browser might save you.

 It is no doubt that you can develop a web interface for any system.
 To do this you need to develop, debug and deploy it as well as maintain compatibility with different web browsers.
 1C:Enterprise platform allows developers to save efforts on development of the web interface.

 The platform allows you almost in a single click publish on the web server entire the application that you have developed in this tutorial.
 After that, users will be able to access the application using regular web browsers.
-At the time of writing this book there are four supported web browsers, they are: Microsoft Internet Explorer, Mozilla Firefox, Google Chrome, and Apple Safari.
+At the time of writing this book, there are four supported web browsers, they are: Microsoft Internet Explorer, Mozilla Firefox, Google Chrome, and Apple Safari.

-This means that users do not need to install any of 1C:Enterprise applications or licenses, the only requirements are the connection to the Internet and one of supported web browsers.
+This means that users do not need to install any of 1C:Enterprise applications or licenses, the only requirements are the connection to the Internet and one of the supported web browsers.
 At the same time, you will need to have a server where 1C:Enterprise platform and a web server are installed.
-At the time of writing this book there are two supported web servers, they are: Microsoft IIS and Apache.
+At the time of writing this book, there are two supported web servers, they are: Microsoft IIS and Apache.

 To install the web server, click Start, then click Control panel, and then click Uninstall a program.
 On the navigation panel click Turn Windows features on or off.
 In Windows Features, select Internet Information Services.
 The default set of features is enough.
 Click OK to setup and close this window.

 Figure 11-1.
 Installing the Internet Information Services web server